cbalint13/gdal-segment/README.md

 # gdal-segment

- * **GDAL Segment** implements various segmentation algorithm over raster images.
+ * **GDAL Segment** implements various segmentation algorithms over raster images.
 It can be used to segment large aerial, sattelite imagery of various formats supported by GDAL and various layouts like multispectral or hyperspectral.
-It uses OpenCV for it's core algorithms.
+It uses OpenCV for it's core algorithms, and uses GDAL as I/O. Implementation here follows several multithread and memory optimizatons, thus very large scenes are supported well.

 ```
     Usage: gdal-segment [-help] src_raster1 src_raster2 .. src_rasterN -out dst_vector